tomschenkenberg/RunningTotal/README.md

 So make no mistake.
 This is a laboratory project at best.
 Not an example of how to approach or implement React Native.

 ## Major components used in this project

 - React Native
 - React Navigation
 - Mobx
 - Native Base

+## Getting it to work

+cd android && gradlew clean
+react-native run-android